Sitecore/Habitat/README.md

 For more information, please check out the [Habitat Wiki](../../wiki)

+## Differences than the original

-## This version of Habitat is based on Tag 1 and uses TDS as main Item Serialization and Deployment Provider
+This version of Habitat is using Team Development For Sitecore for Item Serialization and Deployments.

+Team Development for Sitecore is a Visual Studio plug-in managed by Hedgehog Development.
+At its core, it provides companies with the ability to automate their Sitecore builds or set up a continuous deployment scenarios.
+TDS provides several additional features its users find valuable, for more information visit: www.teamdevelopmentforsitecore.com.

 ##To Install: